How to take photos of forest animals

 Get the settings right.
 Make sure you have your ISO, F number and speed all firmly sorted before the bird or animal approaches.
 You may only get one shot and you don’t want to mess it up because you hadn’t set the functions correctly.
 Decide what F number you want to create the right depth of field then adjust your ISO to get the right speed you need.

-Find out more on how to take photos of nature with our post on Forest Close Ups
+How to take photos of nature with our post on Forest Close Ups